ch1zzzz/Smart-Student-Attendance-System/README.md

 # Smart-Student-Attendance-System

-This project is a smart attendance tracking system for instructors to keep data and student attendance information all in one place
+This project is a smart attendance tracking system for instructors to keep data and student attendance information all in one place.

 APK Download: [Link](https://drive.google.com/file/d/1I6yiMFXL-NzrxTkZ1ZixG1s3JdBCTasl/view?usp=share_link)